grafana/grafana/docs/sources/setup-grafana/set-up-https.md

 #### Adjust permissions

-Grafana typically runs under the `grafana` linux group, and we must ensure that the Grafana server process has permissions to read the relevant files.
-Without read access, the HTTPS server will fail to start properly.
+Grafana usually runs under the `grafana` Linux group, and you must ensure that the Grafana server process has permission to read the relevant files.
+Without read access, the HTTPS server fails to start properly.

 To adjust permissions, perform the following steps: